 The Great Wave print off the coast of Kanagawa

-The Great Wave off Kanagawa was discovered by Europe in the second half of the XIXᵉ century, and has influenced many painters and some poets, including the famous French composer Claude Debussy, who drew his inspiration from it. source of inspiration to compose the sea in its own right, through this print designed by Katsushika Hokusai.
+The Great Wave off Kanagawa was discovered by Europe in the second half of the 19th century, influencing many painters and poets, including the famous French composer Claude Debussy, who drew inspiration from it. source of inspiration to compose the sea in its own right, through this print designed by Katsushika Hokusai.

 The ClearMorning Japanese print

-This is a famous Japanese print by the ukiyo-e artist Hokusai in 1832.
+It is a famous Japanese print created by the Japanese artist Hokusai, a specialist in ukiyo-e, in 1832.
 It is known as the Fuji red which means cool wind on a clear Fuji red morning.

 The erotic print of the dream of the fisherman's wife